I have not made a pavlova for a few years, but it is always lovely to re-visit an occasional bake such as this.

 (4) Sift the cocoa powder with the cornflour and fold gently into the meringue until fully incorporated.
 Fold in the chocolate and the walnuts.

 (5) Spoon the meringue onto a baking parchment in a circle, oval or whatever shape you want.
 A few peaks around the edge don’t go amiss.
 Basically you can be precise or as rustic as you want with pavlova: it can take it.
-I like a thin meringue rather than it being too deep, but it really is down to personal preference.

 (7) For the syrup, put the ingredients into a small pan and bring to the boil, stirring to dissolve the sugar.
 Simmer over a medium heat for about 7-10 minutes until reduced to about half the original volume: you should have a slightly thick syrup that is pouring consistency with a bit of stickyness.
 Cool.